xairy/raw-gadget/README.md

 This backend relies on a few out-of-tree Raw Gadget patches present in the [dev branch](https://github.com/xairy/raw-gadget/tree/dev).
 Once the backend is thoroughly tested, these patches will be submitted to the mainline.

-Raw Gadget-based backend accepts a few parameters through environment variables:
+Raw Gadget–based backend accepts a few parameters through environment variables:

 | Parameter | Description | Default value |
 | :---: | :---: | :---: |